 Previous animal research carried out by the research team found that levels of 8-oxoGsn tend to increase with age and can be detected with a simple urine test.
 In the new study, therefore, they wanted to determine if the same applied to humans.

-Using samples from over 1000 people (aged between 2 and 90), and utilising ultra-high-performance liquid chromatography, the research team found that the levels of the biomarker — 8-oxoGsn — increased as age increased.
+Using samples from over 1000 people (aged between 2 and 90), and using the application of UHPLC to determine age, the research team found that the levels of the biomarker — 8-oxoGsn — increased as age increased.